lm Function in R: A Comprehensive Guide

 Manual Calculations for Two-Sample t-Test and Confidence Interval

-The manual calculation for two sample t-tests as mean comparison test is as follows.
+The manual calculation for two sample t-tests as a mean comparison test is as follows.

 nx = length(X)